kelvinman/quote-new-tab-page/README.md

 <table>
 <tr>
 <td>
-  A new tab page with ramdomized design quote to ignite your inspiration.
+  A new tab page with randomized design quote to ignite your inspiration.
 </td>
 </tr>
 </table>